Red Lodge Museum, Bristol: Red Lodge Museum and Bristol 1904 Arts

 In 1919, James Fuller Eberle saved the Red Lodge's historic interior from being pulled apart and sold piecemeal by buying the building for the Bristol 1904 Arts society (previously known as "Bristol Savages") and the Bristol Corporation.
 The arts society couldn't cope with the upkeep of the whole historic building, so CFW Dening built the building in the garden in 1920 and converted the Victorian Laundry into their studio, leaving the Tudor, Georgian and Victorian Red Lodge to the corporation, which became Bristol City Council.

 The Council renovated the building once in 1920 and again in 1956 before opening the Red Lodge as a museum.
 From then onwards the building has been a branch of Bristol Museum & Art Gallery, along with The Georgian House Museum, Blaise Castle House Museum, Kings Weston Roman Villa and M Shed.

-The next stages of development at the Red Lodge Museum are reinstating the fixtures of the New Oak Room and including interpretation for the well which was discovered; and re-ordering the garden paving to make it safe for visitors to enjoy.
+The next stages of development at the Red Lodge Museum are reinstating the fixtures of the New Oak Room and including interpretation for the well which was discovered; and re-ordering the garden paving to make it safe for visitors.